bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Change the sprite functions from using ints to using floats
 * Add function to load sprite flag data
 * Add startup animation when you start the game
 * Create and example golang server for using this framework for playing games online